-Make no mistake about it: Analyzing and understanding the subject company’s financial statements is paramount when opining to value.
-However, when you start “peeling the onion” other factors play an important role.
+Make no mistake about it: Analyzing and understanding the subject company’s financial statements is paramount when opining on value.
+However, when you start “peeling the onion,” other factors play an important role.
 This is why you can value two similar businesses simultaneously and arrive at different values.
-These other factors are commonly referred to as “key value drivers”.

-Key value drivers can range from a business’s culture, tangible assets, and/or intellectual property.
+Key valuation drivers range from a business’s culture to tangible assets and/or intellectual property.
 The following provides just a few that should be considered beyond a company’s financial composition.

 Customers & Competitors

 Dependency on a few or limited customers will almost always make a business vulnerable.
 In other words, a diversified customer base is almost always preferable.
-A customer base that extends across several geographic regions or market sectors may add even greater value than one would expect.
-This is not just a valuation expert speaking, but a sentiment shared by many sophisticated buyers.
+A customer base extending across several geographic regions or market sectors may add even greater value than expected.
+This is not just a valuation expert speaking but a sentiment many sophisticated buyers share.

 Internal assets